Advisor, Manulife Wealth Inc.

 Neil is a born and raised Vancouverite and graduate of St. George’s School and UBC.
 He is married to Martine, and they have three wonderful children.
 Leisure time is often spent at Point Roberts.
 Recreational interests include boating, sailing, kayaking, and mountain biking.

 Neil is a member in good standing of ADVOCIS (Financial Advisors Association of Canada).
 Within the financial industry, he has served on Manulife Financial’s National Small Business Advisory Board and also on Manulife Bank’s National Advisory Council.
 Neil currently serves on the Manulife Securities National Advisory Council.

-Actively involved in the community, Neil is the current Chair of the Board of Governors of York House School.
+Actively involved in the community, Neil is the Immediate Past Chair of the Board of Governors of York House School.
 Previously, he served on the St. George’s School Board of Directors for a number of years.
 In addition, Neil is a Past President of the St. George’s School Parents Association and a Past President of the Georgians (St. George’s Old Boys Association).
 He has also been a Board Member of the Downtown Eastside Youth Activities Society (DEYAS).
 Previously, Neil was active in the Parkinson’s Disease volunteer sector.
 He is a past Vice-Chair of the Board of Directors of Parkinson Society Canada, a national organization headquartered in Toronto, and a Past President of Parkinson Society British Columbia.
 Neil was awarded the Queen’s Golden Jubilee Medal for contribution to Canadian communities in 2002.